kumar303/web-ext-workshop/slides/www/index.md

-% Hack and Remix the Web with Web Extensions
+% Hack and Remix the Web with WebExtensions
 % Kumar McMillan, Luca Greco
 % 2016

 #

-Hack and Remix the Web with Web Extensions
+Hack and Remix the Web with WebExtensions

 * Install Firefox 49
 * Copy example code